-8.8.4.8 IFR CRUISING ALTITUDE OR FLIGHT LEVEL IN UNCONTROLLED AIRSPACE
+8.8.4.8 INSTRUMENT FLIGHT RULES CRUISING ALTITUDE OR FLIGHT LEVEL IN UNCONTROLLED AIRSPACE

-- (a) Each person operating an aircraft in level cruising flight under IFR, outside of controlled airspace, shall maintain a flight level appropriate to the track as specified in the table of cruising levels in IS: 8.8.3.4 or according to a modified table of cruising levels when so prescribed in accordance with IS: 8.8.3.4 for flight above FL 410. - (b) A person may deviate from the cruising altitudes specified in paragraph (a) only when:

-- (1) Authorised by ATC for flight at or below 900 m (3,000 ft) above MSL; or - (2) When otherwise authorised by ATC.
+- (a) Each person operating an aircraft in level cruising flight under IFR, outside of controlled airspace, shall maintain an FL appropriate to the track as specified in the table of cruising levels prescribed in IS: 8.8.3.4 or according to a modified table of cruising levels when so prescribed in accordance with IS: 8.8.3.4 for flight above FL 410. - (b) A person may deviate from the cruising altitudes specified in paragraph (a) only when: - (1) Authorised by ATC for flight at or below 900 m (3,000 ft) above MSL; or - (2) When otherwise authorised by ATC.

-8.8.4.9 IFR RADIO COMMUNICATIONS
+8.8.4.9 INSTRUMENT FLIGHT RULES RADIO COMMUNICATIONS

-- (a) Each PIC of an aircraft operated under IFR in controlled airspace shall have a continuous watch maintained on the appropriate frequency and shall report by radio as soon as possible: - (1) The time and altitude of passing each designated reporting point, or the reporting points specified by ATC, except that while the aircraft is under radar control, only the passing of those reporting points specifically requested by ATC need be reported; - (2) Any unforecast weather conditions encountered; and - (3) Any other information relating to the safety of flight, such as hazardous weather or abnormal radio station indications.
+- (a) Each PIC of an aircraft operated under IFR in controlled airspace shall have a continuous watch maintained on the appropriate frequency and shall report by radio as soon as possible: - (1) The time and altitude of passing each designated reporting point, or the reporting points specified by ATC, except that while the aircraft is under radar control, only the passing of those reporting points specifically requested by ATC need be reported; - (2) Any unforecasted weather conditions encountered; and - (3) Any other information relating to the safety of flight, such as hazardous weather or abnormal radio station indications.

-8.8.4.10 OPERATION UNDER IFR IN CONTROLLED AIRSPACE-MALFUNCTION REPORTS
+8.8.4.10 OPERATION UNDER INSTRUMENT FLIGHT RULES IN CONTROLLED AIRSPACE-MALFUNCTION REPORTS